How Do I Get My Toddler to Sit and Focus During a Speech Therapy Session?

 My immediate response is sometimes met with ambivalence.
 Parents ask, “Why not?
 Why shouldn’t I expect Stacey to sit down and learn?
 I have to get her ready for preschool.”

 After, learning why a parent thinks a particular way, then I can then gauge whether or not the expectations are realistic.
-If you’ve never run a marathon and are out of shape (sounds like me), it would be silly to sign up to run a marathon this upcoming weekend.
+If you’ve never run a marathon and are out of shape, it would be silly to sign up to run a marathon this upcoming weekend.
 Yet, when it comes to our children, we expect (or desperately want) them to act like their peers and/or think that significant progress can occur in a short amount of time.
 In this case, the expectation that Stacey will willingly sit down and focus is inappropriate.
 We cannot force Stacey to learn by staying in one place.
-As a matter of fact, we can’t force anyone to do anything, regardless of their age.
+As I mentioned before, we can’t force anyone to do anything, regardless of their age.

 Toddlers learn to communicate when the experience is fun and interactive and when they are interested.